MIDFIELDR/midfieldr/docs/reference/timely_term.md

 Data frame with the following properties:

 - Data frame class is preserved.
-Groups and keys are not preserved.

 - Rows are filtered for unique `mcid` values.